CBI-PITT/mesospim_utils/README.md

 python <location_of_install>/mesospim_utils/mesospim_utils/automated.py automated-method-slurm <location_of_mesospim_acquisition_directory>

 # Processing workflow:
-# 1) Deconvolution: done automatically if the ETL configuration file name contains the refractive index - pattern "_RI_{float_RI}_".
-# 2) IMS Conversion: .btf files OR deconned .tif files are converted to .ims using imaris converter installed in wine.
-# 3) Alignment: Alignment of tiles using multiscales from ims files
-# 4) Stitching/Resampling: 3D data is assembled in windows using ImarisStitcher.
+# 1) Metadata collection: mesospim metadata json files are generated or refreshed in the acquisition directory.
+# 2) Optional deconvolution: runs when `--decon` is enabled and a refractive index is available from metadata or `--refractive-index`.
+# 3) If the input is `.btf`, tiles are converted to OME-Zarr and a BigStitcher XML is generated.
+# 4) BigStitcher alignment and fusion run on SLURM using Fiji/BigStitcher.
+# 5) Final output is produced as OME-Zarr, HDF5, or IMS depending on `--final-file-type`.
 ```

 If deconvolution is enabled, objective parameters will be discovered from the MesoSPIM metadata if it includes the  `[OBJECTIVE PARAMETERS]`